The <Resource> component

 The routing will map the component as follows:

-Tip: If you want to use a special API endpoint (e.g. ‘http://jsonplaceholder.typicode.com/my-custom-posts-endpoint’) without altering the URL in the react-admin application (so still use /posts
+Tip: If you want to use a special API endpoint (e.g. βhttp://jsonplaceholder.typicode.com/my-custom-posts-endpointβ) without altering the URL in the react-admin application (so still use /posts), write the mapping from the resource name (posts) to the API endpoint (my-custom-posts-endpoint) in your own dataProvider

 icon